dotnet/docs-maui/docs/platform-integration/appmodel/app-information.md

 ---
 title: "App Information"
 description: "Describes the IAppInfo interface in the Microsoft.Maui.ApplicationModel namespace, which provides information about your application.
-For example, it exposes the app name and version." ms.date: 09/02/2022
+For example, it exposes the app name and version." ms.date: 02/02/2023
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.ApplicationModel"]
 ---

 # App information

-This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IAppInfo` interface, which provides information about your application.
+This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.ApplicationModel.IAppInfo> interface, which provides information about your application.

-The default implementation of the `IAppInfo` interface is available through the `AppInfo.Current` property.
+The default implementation of the `IAppInfo` interface is available through the <xref:Microsoft.Maui.ApplicationModel.AppInfo.Current?displayProperty=nameWithType> property.
 Both the `IAppInfo` interface and `AppInfo` class are contained in the `Microsoft.Maui.ApplicationModel` namespace.

 ## Read the app information

 There are four properties exposed by the `IAppInfo` interface:

-- `IAppInfo.Name` &mdash; The application name
+- <xref:Microsoft.Maui.ApplicationModel.IAppInfo.Name> &mdash; The application name
-- `IAppInfo.PackageName` &mdash; The package name or application identifier, such as `com.microsoft.myapp`.
+- <xref:Microsoft.Maui.ApplicationModel.IAppInfo.PackageName> &mdash; The package name or application identifier, such as `com.microsoft.myapp`.
-- `IAppInfo.VersionString` &mdash; The application version, such as `1.0.0`.
+- <xref:Microsoft.Maui.ApplicationModel.IAppInfo.VersionString> &mdash; The application version, such as `1.0.0`.
-- `IAppInfo.BuildString` &mdash; The build number of the version, such as `1000`.
+- <xref:Microsoft.Maui.ApplicationModel.IAppInfo.BuildString> &mdash; The build number of the version, such as `1000`.

 The following code example demonstrates accessing these properties: